friedaxvictoria/procedural_shader_framework/documentation/docs/engines/unity/water/waterNormal.md

 This function computes the normal of the water surface at a given position.
 It can be used to adjust an objects orientation to match up with the water.

+> Due to the normal of the water surface changing very rapidly, an approach was implemented that samples four normals with a distance of **sampleRadius** to the position in the x-z-plane.
+Their average is taken.
+To additionally smooth out the rapid change, the normal's influence can be adjusted.

 ---

 ## The Code